-Medical equipment fraud typically starts with the manufacturer, from failure to report adverse events, to off-label marketing, to providing financial inducements/kickbacks.
-Usually, pressure is brought to bear on company employees, particularly sales representatives, to produce results and cultivate business.
-These products can include cardiac and orthopedic devices as well as neuroprosthetics (neural prosthetics), medical robots, and microchip implants.
+Medical Equipment Fraud/Device Fraud typically starts with the manufacturer, from failure to report adverse events, to off-label marketing, to providing financial inducements/kickbacks.
+This often results from c-suite pressure exerted on company employees, particularly the marketing and sales departments, to produce results and cultivate business.

 The failure to report adverse events to the FDA as required by law, may be a violation of the False Claims Act.
-Medical equipment fraud can also include manufacturing equipment and devices that deviates from the product’s PMA, or 510-K, or that are made in violation of Good Manufacturing Practices.
-A number of equipment companies have manufacturing plants overseas.
-They may then establish an import and/or sales office in the form of a wholly owned subsidiary to distribute the medical equipment to customers in the United States.
+Device fraud can also include manufacturing equipment and devices that deviate from the product’s PMA, or 510-K, or that are made in violation of Good Manufacturing Practices

-Medical equipment fraud also occurs when companies align themselves with physicians in a variety of kickback schemes.
+Medical Equipment Fraud/Device Fraud also occurs when companies align themselves with physicians in a variety of kickback schemes.
 These relationships could include hiring physicians as “consultants” to help in the designing, testing, or developing of new products.
-These arrangements can violate the anti-kickback statute, particularly if it takes into account the volume or value of referrals or business on existing products.
+These arrangements can violate the anti-kickback statute, particularly if they implicitly take into account the volume or value of referrals.
 These schemes can not only involve physicians, but also hospitals and hospital systems.